 - Don’t Weigh Yourself – If you feel sluggish and/or bloated, you know it.
 The scale is only going to tell you the same thing but will more than likely put you in a bad mood and maybe even make your behavior spiral out of control and send you into a binge.
 You know how you feel and how your pants fit, weighing yourself only to find out you’ve “gained” five pounds on vacation will do no good.
 Speaking of, most of the “weight” you gain will be in the form of water weight.
 Related: Stories from my scale and why you need to ditch yours for good.

-- Increase Water Consumption and Avoid Alcohol - Increase your water consumption when you return from your trip.
-Try making the Jillian Michaels' Detox Water, Refreshing Apple Cider Vinegar Detox Drink, or one of our many other flavored waters for a little different twist on just plain water.
-Try to only drink water or unsweetened tea - no juice or soda.
-Also, try to avoid alcohol.
+- Increase Water Consumption and Avoid Alcohol – Increase your water consumption when you return from your trip.
+Try making the Jillian Michaels’ Detox Water, Refreshing Apple Cider Vinegar Detox Drink, or one of our many other flavored water recipes for a little different twist on just plain water.
+Try to only drink water or unsweetened tea – no juice or soda.
+Also, avoid alcohol.

-- Start/Continue Your Workout Plan - Now is a great time to start a new workout plan or pick up where you left off on your previous plan.
-Going into the gym (or your home workout space) with a clear direction will help you get back into the habit and reach your goals much faster.
-We have 4, 6, and 12 week workout plans to choose from!
+- Start/Continue Your Workout Plan – Now is a great time to start a new workout plan or pick up where you left off on your previous plan.
+Going to the gym (or your home workout space) with a clear direction will help you get back into the habit and reach your goals much faster.
+We have 4, 6, and 12-week workout plans to choose from!
 Related: 5 Reasons why you need a fitness plan.